Paitorocxon/WebP-Winx64_BatchConvert/Readme.txt

 How do i convert my images to the webp format you ask?
 Easy:
 Drop every image you want to convert into the folder "drop images here" and double-click/open the "convert.bat" file.
+When the script is started, it will ask you to give it some quality.
+0 is poor
+100 is 100% quality
+easy? easy!
+Thank google!

 Now your images shoul appear in the "converted"-folder in your requestes webp-format